younata/personal_knowledge/src/astronomy/astrophotography/README.md

 Use AstroDSLR from computer to control the camera.
 Keep the camera in bulb mode to allow the software to control exposure time.
+Otherwise follow <a href="http://www.astropix.com/html/i_astrop/settings.html" data-proofer-ignore>these instructions</a>.

 Make a different folder for each different set of photos you take.

 ### Without a computer

 Put the camera in manual mode, and have it set to average.

+### Star Trails

+Sometimes you're going for that really cool effect, othertimes you're not.

+<a href="http://www.astropix.com/index.html" data-proofer-ignore>Here's an article</a> from Jerry Lodriguss on how to deal with star trails.

 ## PostProcessing